cvas91/Cannabis_Legalization/README.md

 ### Licence and Acknowledgements

 To construct the SCM for this paper, the *synth* package in Stata developed by [Abadie et al. (2011)](#References) was implemented following the guidelines of [Cunningham (2021)](#References).

+For further analysis and discussion, the full printed version of this project is available upon request.